 (Or listen to my podcast).

-It took me a few years to find out what the best foods for my concussion were, what supplements for concussions were helping, and what foods to avoid with a concussion.
+It took me a few years to find out what the best foods and the worst are for my concussion were, what supplements for concussions were helping, and what foods to avoid with a concussion.
 I would love to share what worked for me to reduce my symptoms and what foods make my concussion symptoms worse.

 First of all, I just want you to know that I am not a nutrition expert and that everything I share is only based on my experience.
 I just hope it will help you further in your concussion recovery.